bcosca/fatfree/readme.md

 >Server protocol, i.e. `http` or `https`.

 `string SERIALIZER`
 >Default serializer.
 Normally set to `default`, unless PHP `igbinary` extension is auto-detected.
+Assign `json` if desired.

 `string TEMP`
 >Temporary folder for cache, filesystem locks, compiled F3 templates, etc. Default is the `tmp/` folder inside the Web root.
 Adjust accordingly to conform to your site's security policies.